Instrument landing system: ILS concept

+(To be compared with localizer coverage according to ICAO, which has a maximum range of 25 NM.)

 Additionally, because it is the encoding of the signal within the beam that contains the angle information, not the strength of the beam, the signal does not have to be tightly focussed in space.
 In the older beam systems, the accuracy of the equisignal area was a function of the pattern of the two directional signals, which demanded that they be relatively narrow.
 The ILS pattern can be much wider.
 ILS installations are normally required to be usable within 10 degrees on either side of the runway centerline at 25 nmi, and 35 degrees on either side at 17 nmi.
 This allows for a wide variety of approach paths.

 The glideslope works in the same general fashion as the localizer and uses the same encoding, but is normally transmitted to produce a centerline at an angle of 3 degrees above horizontal (Note: The slope is selected by the airport, London City Airport has an unusually high glideslope angle of 5.5 degrees.) from an antenna beside the runway instead of the end.
 The only difference between the signals is that the localizer is transmitted using lower carrier frequencies, using 40 selected channels between 108.10 MHz and 111.95 MHz, whereas the glideslope has a corresponding set of 40 channels between 328.6 and 335.4 MHz.
 The higher frequencies generally result in the glideslope radiating antennas being smaller.
 The channel pairs are not linear; localizer channel 1 is at 108.10 and paired with glideslope at 334.70, whereas channel two is 108.15 and 334.55.
 There are gaps and jumps through both bands.